 It’s been such a long time that I’ve been thinking of writing a post about this subject but clearly I had to put some things together in my mind before putting my gathered thoughts into writing.
-What amazes me is the number of women I have met throughout my years as a Naturopathic Doctor that has brought me to this awareness.
+What amazes me is the number of women I have met throughout my years as a health care practitioner that has brought me to this awareness.

 I believe that there is a shared female-experience that deserves some discussion here.
 Now please know that I am aware that this post will not match every woman out there, nor is it meant to.
 But if the group that reads this post reflects my patient population, a good number of women might have peace about their mother-daughter experiences.